cemasma/whatsappanalyzer/README.md

 # Usage

-After those steps you are ready to use the app in console.
-I suggest the help command for the first opening.
+After those steps you are ready to use the CLI.

 ```sh
 analyzer --help